martinsauve/6502_emulator/README.md

 Yes, I know there are hundreds of 6502 emulators floating around, but this one is mine!
 To be honest I am not interested by retro gaming or console emulation, i started this project after watching [Ben Eater's](https://www.youtube.com/@BenEater) series on his 6502 based breadboard computer and being completely fascinated by it.
-What you see so far has been written in about 5 days, I have yet to finish implement the opcodes or even a correct mainloop but I feel like the base architecture is there!
+What you see so far has been written in about 8 days, I have yet to finish implement the opcodes or even a correct mainloop but I feel like the base architecture is there!
-(I am writing all of this only for the git history, I doubt anyone would actually read this now...)

 # How it works

-It doesn't, that's the beauty of it!
-No, seriously, you can at the moment provide a bin file as an argument with `org.
-0x0800`, it will be loaded in memeory and executed from the firt byte.
+## Build

+Compile the project with the included Makefile.
+The default target will build the executable, the included ROMS, and drop you straight into Wozmon.

+## Usage

+You can load a ROM starting at `0x8000` (32K of ROM), that should set the reset vector `0xFFFC` to the address of the code.
+`./6502 --rom <romfile path>`

+This emulator supports a very simple form of I/O, mapping terminal stdin/stdout to `0x5000`, with an input ready flag at `0x5001`.

+This emulator also supports snapshots, using a custom binary format loosely based on the RIFF format.
+You at the moment can load a snapshot using the `--snap <snapshot file path>` flag on the command line.
+Taking snapshots is implemented but not yet in the interface.

+If no ROM of snapshot is provided, the emulator will attempt to run WozMon if it can find it in roms/wozmon.bin.

 # Resources and Acknowledgements